-The property is located at Section 23, Township 1N, and Range 71W, Pine Brook Hills, Boulder County.
-The fire protection district is the Boulder Mountain Fire Protection District (303-440-0235).
-There is 1 existing structure which has a total of 5,679 square feet on the site.
-A new addition to the house and deck is being proposed.
-The lot is 1.75 acres in size and has a steep ~25-30% percent slope with a southwest aspect.
-The site is at 6,000 feet in elevation and located on a mid-slope which is relatively dry.
-The main road to the east of the residence creates a small natural barrier that may help stop or slow the spread of a surface/crown fire on the site.
+The property is located at Section 23, Township 3N, and Range 73W, Boulder County.
+It is located in the Allenspark Fire Protection District (303-747-2586).
+There are no existing structures on the site.
+A new residence and detached garage/studio/shop, which will have a total of 3,250 square feet, is proposed for this site.
+The lot is 3.12 acres in size and has a modest ~5-7% percent slope with a southeast aspect.
+The site is at 8,300 feet in elevation and located in a valley which is relatively dry.
+The main road to the north and a two-track road to the east of the residence create small natural barriers that may help stop or slow the spread of a surface/crown fire on the site.